yu-ming-chen/tp/docs/UserGuide.md

 You can add a new expenditure within a budget.
 When a new expenditure is added, you will see the new expenditure displayed as an entry on your current page.

- > ⚠ This command is only available when you are looking at a specific budget.

  > ⚠ When you open a budget for the first time, **the ListView will be populated with sample data**.
 Use the `delete` command
  > to delete expenditure entries.